 She was a tiny woman, only about 5 feet tall.
 She had the nickname of Moses and some people thought she was a man who was doing all these rescues.
 She wore a tall hat and dressed like a man sometimes when she was rescuing people.
 She worked in the Underground Railroad for 8 years.

 You also get a picture of how harsh slavery was.
 Promises were made to people regarding potential freedom that weren’t kept.
-Families were separated from each other which to me is horrible, largely because the slaves were treated as property, not people.
+Families were separated from each other which, to me, is horrible.
+This happened because the slaves were treated as property, not people.
 When you get down to it, that was a huge part of the evil of slavery, wasn’t it?

 When she first escaped in 1849, she just had to run.
 Her life was threatened.
 Someone gave her a name of where to go, then another name was given to her.
 At one point, she was almost dead and she stayed in a home for awhile to get better.
 Most people thought she had drowned when she jumped off a bridge rather than to stay behind in slavery.
 But of course, she didn’t.

 Before long, she headed back to gather some family members.
-The main person we returned to get was her husband.
+The main person she returned to get was her husband.
 But he thought she had died and he had remarried.
 She helped rescue about 300 people over the years she worked in the Underground Railroad.
 During the Civil War, she worked as a laundress, nurse, cook, spy and scout.
 I can’t imagine the courage it took her to do this job.

 After the Civil War, she settled in Auburn, NY and eventually married and had a family.
 She was a wonderful woman who fought against the injustice in her world.
 She also chose to be brave in the face of terrible odds against her.
 She lived to be in her 90’s.

-Many slaves owe their freedom to people like Harriet Tubman and others like her.
+Many slaves owe their freedom to people like Harriet Tubman.
 If not for them and their help, very few would have made it safely to freedom.
-One place estimated that over 100,000 slaves escaped to freedom during the years of the Underground Railroad.
+One source estimated that over 100,000 slaves escaped to freedom during the years of the Underground Railroad.